 Services for Non-English Speakers

-Indoor restrooms are located at Pier 6 in Brooklyn and Building 110 on Governors Island.
-There are portable toilets available at multiple locations on the island and trailer bathrooms at the west end of Liggett Terrace and near Slide Hill.
+Indoor restrooms are located at Building 110 on Governors Island.
+Trailer restrooms are available at Yankee Pier, the south end of Nolan Park, the west end of Liggett Terrace and near Slide Hill.
 Hand washing and sanitizing stations are also available across the Island.
 Increased cleaning procedures and schedules will be implemented for all amenities.

 All ferries going to and from Governors Island, as well as the grounds of the island itself, are accessible to those in wheelchairs.
 Not all buildings on the island are wheelchair-accessible.
 Building 110, located next to Soissons Landing, is wheelchair accessible.
 Wheelchair-accessible portable toilets are located throughout the grounds.